Davide Mansi

-Davide Mansi (born 18 January 1996) is an Italian football player.
-He plays for Eccellenza team FC Costa d'Amalfi.
+Davide Mansi (born 18 January 1996) is an Italian football player who plays for Serie D club Costa d'Amalfi.

 Club career

 Chievo

 He joined Chievo before the 2014–15 season and played for their Under-19 squad that season.

 Loan to Cavese

 He joined Cavese in Serie D on loan for the 2015–16 season.

 Loan to Paganese

 On 12 August 2018, he signed on a season-long loan with Serie C club Paganese.
 He made his Serie C debut for Paganese on 9 October 2016 in a game against Melfi as an 82nd-minute substitute for Vincenzo Camilleri.
 He made just 4 appearances for Paganese throughout the season, 2 of them as a starter.

 Loan to Mosta

 On 4 September 2017, he joined Maltese Premier League club Mosta on another loan.
 He received much more playing time at Mosta than at Paganese, starting in most league games, as Mosta finished in 10th place.